ian-IBCIRL/IB-PP4-MVP/README.md

 ## Features
 #### Home page
 A homepage was built to welcome the user to the site and clearly convey the site’s purpose.
-The call to action for the user to search for cars is at the top of the main page, with a large, hero like welcome message appearing just below.
-At the bottom of the page a clear comparison showing users the benefits of signing up to the site is displayed.
+The call to action for the user to search for cars is at the top of the main page, with a large hero message.
+At the bottom of the page a clear list of the benefits of signing up is displayed.

 ------